-- Each meeting of the council or a committee of the council is to be recorded by means of an audio or audio-visual device.
-All meetings of the council and committees of the council are to be webcast on council's website.
-Meetings are livestreamed (audio visual) via council's website and a copy uploaded to the website the day following the meeting. - At the start of each meeting of the council or a committee of the council, the chairperson must inform the persons attending the meeting that: - the meeting is being recorded and made publicly available on the council's website, and - (b) persons attending the meeting should refrain from making any defamatory statements. - 6.42 The recording of a meeting is to be made publicly available on the council's website: - (a) at the same time as the meeting is taking place, or - (b) as soon as practicable after the meeting. - The recording of a meeting is to be made publicly available on the council's website for at least 12 months after the meeting. - 6.44 Clauses 6.22 and 6.23 do not apply to any part of a meeting that has been closed to the public in accordance with section 10A of the Act. - Note: Clauses 6.40 6.44 reflect section 236 of the Regulation. - 6.45 Recordings of meetings may be disposed of in accordance with the State Records Act 1998. - 6.21 Clause 6.20 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act. - 6.22 At the start of each meeting the chairperson is to make a statement informing those in attendance that the meeting is being webcast and that those in attendance should refrain from making any defamatory statements. - 6.23 An audio visual recording of each meeting of the council and committee of the council is to be retained on the council's website for a minimum of four years.
-Recordings of meetings may be disposed of in accordance with the State Records Act 1998. - 6.24 Written transcriptions of such proceedings shall not be made available.
+- 6.40 Each meeting of the council or a committee of the council is to be recorded by means of an audio or audiovisual device. - 6.41 At the start of each meeting of the council or a committee of the council, the chairperson must inform the persons attending the meeting that: - a. the meeting is being recorded and made publicly available on the council's website, and - persons attending the meeting should refrain from making any defamatory statements. - 6.42 The recording of a meeting is to be made publicly available on the council's website: - a. at the same time as the meeting is taking place, or - b. as soon as practicable after the meeting. - 6.43 The recording of a meeting is to be made publicly available on the council's website for at least 12 months after the meeting.

+- 6.44 Clauses 6.42 and 6.43 do not apply to any part of a meeting that has been closed to the public in accordance with section 10A of the Act. - Note: Clauses 6.40 6.44 reflect section 236 of the Regulation. - 6.45 Recordings of meetings may be disposed of in accordance with the State Records Act 1998.